12 February 2023

-The President and the Vice-President (Vize) Bundespräsident(in) in German/ la (vice)-présidente or le (vice-)président in French, il (vice) presidente in Italian and la (vice) presidenta/il (vice) president in Romansh) are chosen by the united assembly of both chambers (the National Council and the Council of States) for the period of one year.
+The President and the Vice-President (Vize) Bundespräsident(in) in German/ la (vice)-présidente or le (vice-)président in French/ il (vice) presidente in Italian / and la (vice) presidenta/il (vice) president in Romansh) are chosen by the united assembly of both chambers (the National Council and the Council of States) for A period of one year.
 Re-election is possible, but not consecutively.

 Since 1890, the election has been based on seniority (Anciennitätsprinzip).
 The longest-serving member of the Government is first appointed as Vice-President for one year and, the following year, as President (Rotationsprinzip).

-The main role consists of the coordination and preparation of the Government’s meetings, the cooperation and coordination between and with the (seven) departments and both chambers of parliament.
+The main presidential role consists in the coordination and preparation of the Government’s meetings, and in fostering cooperation and coordination between and with the (seven) departments and both chambers of Parliament.

-The President is also a minister of one of the seven departments.
-He also maintains contact with the cantons.
+Serving as a minister of one of the seven federal departments, the President also maintains contact with the cantons.

 The President represents the Government and the country on occasions at home and abroad.
 In terms of protocol, the Presidency is the highest office in the country.

 The President can leave a mark on the Government’s policy and attitude, depending on his/her charisma, personality, and interest.

 In foreign contacts and, for example, in his/her role as a mediator in (inter) national conflicts, tensions or disputes, the President can have a certain impact, as the (recent) past has shown.